Event-AHU/Cross_Resolution_SOT/README.md

-# :hammer: Training and Testing
+# :hourglass: Training and Testing